Gay rights groups hail landmark U.N. chief speech backing LGBT+ community

 “Many ...
 (LGBTI community) members are imprisoned, abused and even killed simply for who they are or whom they love,” he said on the sidelines of the annual meeting of world leaders.

-“But so long as people face criminalization, bias and violence based on their sexual orientation, gender identity or sex characteristics, we must redouble our efforts to end these violations.”
+“But so long as people face criminalisation, bias and violence based on their sexual orientation, gender identity or sex characteristics, we must redouble our efforts to end these violations.”

 Maria Sjödin, deputy executive director of global campaign group OutRight Action International, said it was important to build on the work of former U.N. chiefs to boost LGBT+ rights.